-Cosmetologists earned a median hourly wage of $11.38 in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+Hairdressers, hairstylists, and cosmetologists earned a median hourly wage of $11.89 in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 However, the BLS also noted that a number of factors could impact earnings, including experience, potential for bonuses and sales commissions, location and salon size.
-The BLS reported that over 348,000 hairdressers, hairstylists and cosmetologists were employed in the U.S. in 2015.
-The number of licensed cosmetologists is projected to increase by 10% from 2014-2024.
+The BLS reported that over 377,210 hairdressers, hairstylists and cosmetologists were employed in the U.S. in 2018.
+The number of licensed hairdressers, hairstylists, and cosmetologists is projected to increase by 8% from 2018-2028.

 Due to the hands-on nature of the field, online cosmetology programs typically follow a hybrid program with significant practical coursework.
 These programs follow state licensure requirements, and students completing such programs may find work cosmetologists, hair dressers, stylists or barbers.